Yorko/mlcourse.ai/_sources/book/topic04/assignment04_regression_wine_solution.md

 # rf_importance.sort_values(by="coef", ascending=False)
 ```

-**Make conclusions about the perdormance of the explored 3 models in this particular prediction task.**
+**Make conclusions about the performance of the explored 3 models in this particular prediction task.**

-The depency of wine quality on other features in hand is, presumable, non-linear.
+The dependency of wine quality on other features in hand is, presumable, non-linear.
 So Random Forest works better in this task.